tvuylsteke/ghsandbox/README.md

 ![Screenshot](3_vs.png)

-With no bullets for text but not images
+With no bullets:

-Step 1: do something like this
+Step 1: do something like this.
+Again new line required for splitting text/image

 ![Screenshot](1_vs.png)
 Then continue

 ![Screenshot](2_vs.png)
 And eventually

 ![Screenshot](3_vs.png)

 With indentation (images)